Citizen's Council on Traffic

 Why a Citizen's Council on Traffic?

-At the December 19, 2023 council meeting, Mr. Krabbendam's motion 250 requested that the college hold a citizen consultation on the draft road categorization plan and livability, safety and traffic safety and traffic flow.
-More information on the draft road categorization plan can be found at www.wassenaar.nl/wegencategoriseringsplan.
+At the council meeting on December 19, 2023, Mr. Krabbendam submitted Motion 250, requesting that the municipal executive organize a public consultation on the draft road categorization plan, as well as on quality of life, safety, traffic safety, and traffic flow.
+The municipality has responded to the motion by organizing a public consultation.
+More information about the draft road categorization plan can be found at www.wassenaar.nl/wegencategoriseringsplan.

 How exactly does a citizens' meeting work?

-The participants in a citizens' meeting are not elected, but selected by a lottery, i.e., completely at random.
-Anyone from Wassenaar aged 16 or older could be drawn.
-Through random sampling, residents received a letter asking if they wanted to participate.
-Residents were also allowed to register.
-From all the registrations another 100 people were selected by lottery, which together form a reflection of the Wassenaar population.
-Selection criteria used to ensure a good reflection of the population were age, gender and zip code.
-The process of drawing lots is explained graphically below.
+Participants in a citizens’ assembly are not chosen, but selected by lottery—in other words, entirely at random.
+Anyone from Wassenaar aged 16 or older was eligible to be selected.
+Through a random sample, approximately 10,000 residents received a letter asking if they would like to participate.
+Residents were also allowed to volunteer.
+From all the applications, 100 people were then selected by lottery, who together represent the population of Wassenaar.
+Selection criteria used to ensure a good representation of the population include age, gender, and ZIP code.
+The process of the lottery is explained graphically below.

-Many different people with different opinions live in Wassenaar.
-By combining all ideas and experiences we come to better policies.
-In the Citizens' Council are about 100 residents of Wassenaar, who together form the best possible reflection of the village.
-Wassenaar wants to be a safe and livable village, for now and for future generations.
-Hence we involve our own residents in the issue of roads in Wassenaar.
+Wassenaar is home to a diverse group of people with a wide range of opinions.
+By bringing all these ideas and experiences together, we can develop better policies.
+The public consultation included about 100 residents of Wassenaar, who together represented the village as accurately as possible.
+Wassenaar wants to be a safe and livable village, both now and for future generations.
+That is why we involved our own residents in the discussion about the roads in Wassenaar.

 Engaging with each other

-It does not matter whether someone knows a lot or little about the subject of traffic beforehand.
-Instead, it is important that everyone can participate based on their daily knowledge and experience.
-In 4 meetings, the citizens' council works out recommendations in working groups.
-This happens under the expert and independent guidance of Moventem, the party that helps the municipality with the citizens' council.
+It doesn’t matter whether someone knows a lot or a little about traffic beforehand.
+What’s important is that everyone can contribute based on their everyday knowledge and experience.
+Over the course of four meetings, the citizens’ consultation developed recommendations in working groups.
+This was done under the expert and independent guidance of Moventem, the organization that assisted the municipality with the citizens’ consultation.

 Outcome of Citizens' Consultation on Traffic

-After the final meeting in February 2025, the proposals from the citizens' council will be presented to the college.
+Following the final meeting in February 2025, the proposals from the citizens’ consultation were submitted to the municipal executive.

-Opinions that apply directly to the road categorization plan are considered heavily weighted by the college.
-This means that these opinions are adopted and turned into policy.
-The college then does not decide on these proposals, but advises the council on reality, feasibility and their connection to municipal plans.
-The council ultimately decides on the proposals given by the citizens' council.
+Recommendations that were directly applicable to the road classification plan are considered by the municipal executive to carry significant weight.
+This means that these recommendations were adopted and translated into policy.
+The municipal executive does not make a decision on these proposals, but advises the council on their feasibility, practicality, and alignment with municipal plans.
+The council ultimately decides on the proposals put forward by the citizens’ consultation.
+This took place on December 17, 2025.

 How were the 10,000 Wassenaarders drawn who received a personal invitation letter?